-Our experimental results were measured on a client running Linux with two Dual core Opteron 2.25 GHz processors, an NVidia GeForce 7800 GTX graphics card, and 4 GB RAM.
-The server machine was also running Linux with 3.0 GHz Pentium D processor and 3 GB RAM.
-Performance timings are measured with a $512 \times 512$ viewport on a 100 Megabit/sec network with regular network load.
-Our experiments include timing results for the rendering and client-server architecture, as well as error measurements for the progressive images.
+Our experimental results were measured on a thin client (IBM T41 laptop) running Windows with a 1.7 GHz Pentium M processor, 1.5 GB RAM, and an ATI Mobility Fire GL T2 graphics card with 128 MB RAM.
+The server machine was running Linux with two Dual core Opteron 2.25 GHz processors, 8 GB RAM, and an NVidia GeForce 7800 GTX graphics card.
+Performance timings are measured with a 512×512 viewport on a 100 Megabit/sec ethernet network with regular network load.
+Our experiments include timing results for the progressive rendering with local and remote configurations, as well as